drapadubok/chap/README.md

           ownership_timeout: 60_000,
           pool_size: 30
     ```
-   Because I will be deploying this, I'm also preparing a production config.
+   I will be deploying this, so I'm also preparing a production config.
 I prefer to parametrize it with environment variables, so I'm using [runtime config](src/chap/config/runtime.exs) to parametrize.
-These will not be baked into the release, and will be possible to provide when we start the binary.
+These will not be baked into the release, and will be possible to provide when I start the binary.

-4) We need to create the Ecto repo, which will take care of interfacing with the database.
+4) I need to create the Ecto repo, which will take care of interfacing with the database.
 Here is the [implementation](src/chap/lib/chap/clickhouse_repo.ex).
-We also need to add it to our [application supervision tree](src/chap/lib/chap/application.ex), in the children section.
+I also need to add it to my [application supervision tree](src/chap/lib/chap/application.ex), in the children section.
-5) I also want to reduce the time spent on waiting for the results that we've already have computed, so an [ETS cache](src/chap/lib/chap/cache.ex) is introduced.
+5) I also want to reduce the time spent on waiting for the results that I've already have computed, so an [ETS cache](src/chap/lib/chap/cache.ex) is introduced.
 It has to also be added to the supervision tree.
 You can find a valuable discussion on where in the supervision tree should ETS live [here](https://elixirforum.com/t/do-we-need-a-process-for-ets-tables/22705/4).
 6) I'll have a controller ready to accept my requests.
 I have added a [funnel controller](src/chap/lib/chap_web/controllers/funnel_controller.ex) here, and exposed it in the [router](src/chap/lib/chap_web/router.ex).
-As you can see, we have two routes, one is GET and one is POST.
+As you can see, I have two routes, one is GET and one is POST.
 The GET route has hardcoded parameters and it is how I was learning.
-The POST is the endpoint that would be used by the UI.
+The POST is the main endpoint that would be used by e.g. UI.
 You can also see the `IO.inspect` calls - I love to learn how my stuff works by printing everything.
 7) Finally, a [health controller](src/chap/lib/chap_web/controllers/health_controller.ex) to provide endpoints for k8s liveness and readiness probes.

-To deploy Phoenix app we'll be using a [Dockerfile](src/chap/Dockerfile) and a [manifest](infra/chap/installation.yaml).
+To deploy Phoenix app I'll be using a [Dockerfile](src/chap/Dockerfile) and a [manifest](infra/chap/installation.yaml).
 Here I hardcode some secrets, but normally I would be creating secret values and secrets in k8s cluster via Terraform, to avoid putting them into code at all.

-At this point we have everything, except the actual funnel implementation.
+At this point I have everything, except the actual funnel implementation.
 In the next section let me walk through it step by step.

 ### Funnel implementation
 The code is [here](src/chap/lib/chap/funnel.ex).
 I will walk through each section of the file.
+First I show the code section, and below is the comment.

 ```elixir
 defmodule Chap.Funnel do